At the BSH, we are keen to recognise those who go above and beyond and excel in their chosen area of haematology.

 [email protected].

-These are exciting new awards created by the BSH Early Career Forum.
+These are exciting awards created by the BSH Early Career Forum.
 Each award has a prize value of £1,500, plus expenses to attend the 2025 BSH Annual Scientific Meeting.

 These two awards will be for projects or ideas in service improvement, leadership, and workforce rearrangement.
 Applicants are encouraged to think broadly and innovatively.
 The prizes aim to foster professional development in students and people early in their careers and encourage reflection on how everyone can contribute to improvements in healthcare regardless of career stage.